CIS3296SoftwareDesignF21/prj-03-gaming-with-gestures/README.md

 likes to play video games with his friends.
 He has a gaming pc that he uses to play his games with.
 He does not only have a keyboard and a mouse to play his games with but also other controllers such as a joystick, steering wheel and pedals, etc.

+#### Emily, A mother of two in San Fransico, California
+Emily is a 27 year old mother of one who lives in San Francisco, California.
+She was born in Oakland to parents who were partially deaf at a young age.
+While Emily isn’t deaf, individuals in her family are, including her son.
+She moved to San Francisco due to her husband’s job and currently works as an IoT Specialist from home while she takes care of her son.
+She obtained a degree in computer science, at the California Institute of Technology, to help achieve her dream job of working in the field of technology.
+With a husband and son, she looks forward to a life of happiness in her family.

+As an IoT Specialist, Emily has already done work in the coding field.
+She has used multiple languages and ultimately prefers to use python.
+In relation to this project, Emily believes that she could use the hand recognition features to help her son and other deaf individuals learn sign language from home.
+She has an interest in this project because her son can try to practice signing out letters and maybe some words while she has her own job to attend to.

 ***